 People often gnash their teeth over the lack of hands-on classes for kids these days.
 But you’ll be happy to know that some schools do offer extensive programs.
-Depending on your vintage you may have called these programs Shop Class, Industrial Arts or Technology Education.
-Today they’re called STEM; Science, technology, engineering, mathematics.
-You may also hear STEAM; Science, technology, engineering, arts, mathematics.
+You may have called these programs Shop Class, Industrial Arts or Technology Education.
+Today they’re called STEM: Science, technology, engineering, mathematics.
+You may also hear STEAM: Science, technology, engineering, arts, mathematics.

 As you work to get kids excited about being in your shop with you, keep that approach in mind.
-As an example they could help you with project design by using free software like SketchUp, giving them a fun tech side of woodworking.
+As an example, they could help you with project design by using free software like SketchUp, giving them a fun experience with the tech side of woodworking.

 Another fun and very simple project for you to get kiddos going on is our marshmallow catapult.
 It’s a very simple project that uses commonly available material, and can be built in no time.